Bridgeconn/vachan-api/docs/VE_Installation_Error_Troubleshooting.md

 ## NOTES:
 - Ubuntu version 22 already includes Python 3.10.6 as the default version.
-- Tried to install usfm-grammar in the initial part of installation.
+- install usfm-grammar before installing any other package in case there are any installation issues with it.